Jack6228/STM_Final/README.md

 To implement into Cuillin pipeline:

-To run the code, the identification.py file needs only to be ran from the terminal/equivalent, e.g: $ python identification.py
+To run the code, the identification.py file needs only to be ran from the terminal/equivalent, e.g:

+    $ python identification.py

-Prior to this, a few variables must be configured within the __init__() function of the IdentifySatellites() class:
+Prior to this, a few variables must be configured within the \_\_init\_\_() function of the IdentifySatellites() class:

-    Date of images to process
+- Date of images to process

-    Path to folder of data for given date (*)
+- Path to folder of data for given date (*)

-    Path to subfolders in * for .png images and .fits files
+- Path to subfolders in * for .png images and .fits files

-    Some other variables can be adjusted, but are constant for all observations taken at the ROE (Earth coordinates, exposure time, .NEF image size)
+- Some other variables can be adjusted, but are constant for all observations taken at the ROE (Earth coordinates, exposure time, .NEF image size)

-// These could be put into the settings file from the previous pipeline instead of being defined here if so wished.
+*These could be put into the settings file from the previous pipeline instead of being defined here if so wished.*

-Note:: Test data here based on prior code pipeline before bug fix for undetected streaklets due to streaklet length-to-width ratio being too high.
+__Note:__ Test data here based on prior code pipeline before bug fix for undetected streaklets due to streaklet length-to-width ratio being too high.
 Different results may be obtained if the original, un-processed data from the 28th May 2022 is re-processed by the updated code pipeline.